-- Select the Open Popup Preview from the Preview & Test drop down menu to check your design as you go along.
-The Popup Preview will show you if any images are broken or if your general layout is working properly.
+- Select Enter Preview Mode from the Preview and Test drop-down menu to check your design as you go along.
+Preview Mode will show you if any images are broken or if your general layout is working properly.
 It's not really designed to be the final say, so make sure you send tests out, too.

-- Select the Send a Test Email option on the Preview & Test drop down menu near the end of your design process.
+- Select the Send a Test Email option on the Preview and Test drop-down menu near the end of your design process.
 After your content has been added and you think you're getting close to be ready to send, select the Send a Test Email option to send a test to your own email address.

 - Don't just test to your own email account.
 To help us do the best job we can, we set up some email accounts just for testing.
 We send tests to all the popular web based email services, like Yahoo!, Hotmail and Gmail.
 Depending on your audience you might consider setting up AOL and Comcast accounts if possible, or set up accounts with major ISP's in your area.
 (If you really want to drill it down, you can find out what email programs your readers are using!)
 This is where that test list you set up will come in handy.
 You won't have to remember all the accounts you test to if you've got a test list with all those emails added to it.

-- Use the Push to MailChimp Mobile option on the Preview & Test drop down menu to view the campaign on your mobile device.
+- Use the Push to MailChimp Mobile option on the Preview and Test drop-down menu to view the campaign on your mobile device.
 Don't forget about your iPhone, iPad, Android, and Blackberry!
 Most people are checking your email on their mobile devices first.
 Try to make sure your email looks great on mobile devices so they don't save it for later and forget about it.

 - Ask for testing volunteers.
 We ask people on our team, other co-workers, family, and friends to look over our designs and content before we send.
 They usually catch links that don't work or typos or other little details that we might be glossing over.
 This also increases your chances that you can test on Mac and PC programs.

-- In the Popup Preview window, click on the View Live Merge Info button to see your Merge Tags in action.
+View headerinfoand then click on the View Live Merge Info button to see your merge tags in action.

-- You can also test Merge Tags by sending your campaign to a test list.
-When you send tests using the Send a Test Email option from the Preview & Test drop down menu, the Merge Tags aren't fully live because we're not pulling any data from your list.
-When you send to a live list (even if it's a test live list) we can activate the Merge Tags.
+- You can also test merge tags by sending your campaign to a test list.
+When you send tests using the Send a Test Email option from the Preview and Test drop-down menu, the merge tags aren't fully live because we're not pulling any data from your list.
+When you send to a live list (even if it's a test live list) we can activate the merge tags.

 - Are all your links working properly?
-Click on every single one of them to make sure they are working.
+Click on every single one of them and use the Line Checker to make sure they are working.
 Remember that tracking is not activated when you use the Send a Test Email option; your links will behave differently when you use this option vs. sending to a test list.

 - Is open and click tracking enabled?
 We enable tracking by default, but you can check your settings on Setup step of the Campaign Builder.